pteaton/Hangman-Game-Exercise/README.md

     * They should be praised somehow (something like "Yes!")
     * If that guess completes the word, **Game over—Win!** --> they should be told the word, praised for winning, and the game should stop (i.e. stop prompting them for input, and the program should exit).
   * If they guess a wrong letter:
-    * They should be admonished ("No, silly
+    * They should be admonished ("No, silly" or whatver)
     * If that guess uses up their last remaining guess, **Game over—Lose!** --> they should be told they lost and the game should stop (i.e. stop prompting them for input, and the program should exit).
   * If the game is *not* over, then after each guess, it should tell the user how many guesses are remaining, and which letters have already been guessed, and re-print the word with blanks